jkim444/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> type in 'python --version' then it will tell you the version if python is installed
+>> Type in 'python --version' to commandline, then it will tell you the version if python is installed
 In my case, it says - Python 2.7.10